vikrant-d1/fullstack-interview-resources/Typescript/readme.md

   );
 };
 ```
-In this example, we're defining a function called fetchData that uses async/await to fetch data from an API endpoint.
-We're then calling fetchData in a useEffect hook with an empty dependency array to ensure that it only runs once when the component mounts.

-We're also defining a state variable called data that holds the fetched data.
-We're using the useState hook to initialize this variable to an empty string.

-Finally, we're rendering the value of state.data in a paragraph element.

-When working with asynchronous calls, it's important to handle errors properly.
-In this example, we're not doing any error handling, so if the fetch call fails, the component will fail silently.
-You should always handle errors in a way that makes sense for your application.

 ### 16. What the component of typescript ?

 TypeScript is a superset of JavaScript, which means that it includes all of the features of JavaScript as well as additional features that are not available in JavaScript.
 Some of the key components of TypeScript are:

-1. Types: TypeScript adds a static type system to JavaScript.
+1. **Types:** TypeScript adds a static type system to JavaScript.
 This means that variables, parameters, and return types can be explicitly typed, allowing for more robust code.

-2. Interfaces: Interfaces are used to define the structure of objects in TypeScript.
+2. **Interfaces:** Interfaces are used to define the structure of objects in TypeScript.
 They are similar to classes in that they can have properties and methods, but they cannot be instantiated.

-3. Classes: TypeScript supports classes, which are similar to classes in other object-oriented programming languages like Java and C#.
+3. **Classes:** TypeScript supports classes, which are similar to classes in other object-oriented programming languages like Java and C#.
 Classes can have properties and methods, and can be extended to create new classes.

-4. Generics: TypeScript supports generics, which allow for the creation of reusable code that can work with different data types.
+4. **Generics:** TypeScript supports generics, which allow for the creation of reusable code that can work with different data types.

-5. Enums: Enums are used to define a set of named constants in TypeScript.
+5. **Enums:** Enums are used to define a set of named constants in TypeScript.

-6. Modules: TypeScript supports modules, which are used to organize code into separate files and namespaces.
+6. **Modules:** TypeScript supports modules, which are used to organize code into separate files and namespaces.

-These are just some of the key components of TypeScript, and there are many more features and capabilities that make TypeScript a powerful and flexible programming language.

 ### 17. Why should use typescript ?

 TypeScript offers several benefits that make it a valuable choice for developing complex web applications.
 Here are some of the main reasons why you should consider using TypeScript:

-1. Strong typing: TypeScript adds a static type system to JavaScript, which helps catch errors at compile-time rather than run-time.
+1. **Strong typing:** TypeScript adds a static type system to JavaScript, which helps catch errors at compile-time rather than run-time.
 This reduces the likelihood of bugs and makes code more robust and reliable.

-2. Better tooling and IDE support: TypeScript offers better tooling and IDE support compared to JavaScript, making it easier to write and maintain code.
+2. **Better tooling and IDE support:** TypeScript offers better tooling and IDE support compared to JavaScript, making it easier to write and maintain code.

-3. Improved scalability: As a project grows in size and complexity, it becomes harder to maintain and debug.
+3. **Improved scalability:** As a project grows in size and complexity, it becomes harder to maintain and debug.
 TypeScript's strong typing, interfaces, and other features make it easier to manage large codebases.

-4. Enhanced code readability and maintainability: TypeScript's strong typing and other features make code more self-documenting and easier to understand.
+4. **Enhanced code readability and maintainability:** TypeScript's strong typing and other features make code more self-documenting and easier to understand.
 This makes it easier for developers to work together and maintain code over time.

-5. Widely used: TypeScript is used by many large companies, including Microsoft, Google, and Airbnb.
+5. **Widely used:** TypeScript is used by many large companies, including Microsoft, Google, and Airbnb.
 This means that there is a large and growing community of developers who are familiar with TypeScript and can offer support and resources.

 Overall, TypeScript offers many benefits that make it a powerful and flexible programming language that is well-suited for building complex web applications.

 ### 18. Accessor in typescript?

-In TypeScript, an accessor is a way to define properties that allow you to control the access to the underlying data.
+An accessor is a way to define properties that allow you to control the access to the underlying data.
 There are two types of accessors in TypeScript: getters and setters.

 A getter is a method that gets the value of a property.
 It is defined using the get keyword followed by the property name.
 A getter does not take any parameters and returns a value.